Channel Hardening-Exploiting Message Passing (CHEMP) Receiver in Large-Scale MIMO Systems: The Proposed CHEMP Receiver

-is the $i$th element of $\vv$.
+is the $i$th element of $\vv$, where $H_{ji}$ is the $(j,i)$th element of ${\bf H}$.
 Note that the variable $g_i$ defined in (\ref{eqn2}) denotes the interference-plus-noise term, which involves the off-diagonal elements of $\frac{\mh^T\mh}{N}$ (i.e., $J_{ij}$, $i\neq j$).
 We approximate the $g_i$ term to have a a Gaussian distribution with mean $\mu_i$ and variance $\sigma^2_i$, i.e., the distribution of $g_i$ is approximated as $\mathcal{N}(\mu_i,\sigma^2_i)$.
 By central limit theorem, this approximation is accurate for large $K$, $N$.
 The mean and variance in this approximation are given by

 Denoting the probability of the symbol $x_j$ as $p_j$, we have